Adenomyosis | Symptoms | Diagnosis | Treatment | Vidoes

-Adenomyosis is not a cancerous disease of the uterus symptoms and signs are similar to uterine fibroids.
-The adenomyosis happens from lining cells of the uterine cavity which growing into the muscle wall of the uterine muscles.
+Adenomyosis is a non cancerous disease of the uterus where symptoms and signs are similar to uterine fibroids.
+The adenomyosis happens from lining cells of the uterine cavity which grows into the muscle wall of the uterus.
 During the menstrual cycle, these cells in the muscle bleed as well.
 And bleeding into the muscle directly causes pain.
-As the blood collection, the adjacent muscle causes swelling and become fibrous tissue due to irritation.
-This swollen area within the uterine muscle wall, called an adenomyoma, which on sonogram scan mimic as fibroid
+This blood causes swelling of the muscle which due to irritation become fibrous.
+This swollen area within the uterine muscle wall is called an adenomyoma, which on sonogram can mimic as fibroid

-The condition can be located throughout the entire uterus and it become bulky and heavier also called diffuse adenomyosis or uterine endometriosis or localized in one spot (focal adenomyosis).
+This condition can involve the entire uterus which becomes bulky and heavy called diffuse adenomyosis or uterine endometriosis.
+It may be localized in one spot (focal adenomyosis).

-The diagnosis/confirmation of adenomyosis is suspected if the uterus appear bulky (enlarged) and painful to the touch during the internal examination.
-However, the diagnosis of adenomyosis based on these findings is often not correct.
+Adenomyosis is suspected if the uterus appear bulky (enlarged) and painful to touch during the internal examination.

-The final diagnosis of adenomyosis may be by scanning using ultra-sonography (USG) or magnetic resonance imaging (MRI).
+However, the final diagnosis of adenomyosis is made by scanning using ultrasonography (USG) or magnetic resonance imaging (MRI).
 The internal ultrasound (TVS) is the most accurate, cheap and widely available.
-Both scanning technique shows an enlargement uterus.
-On ultrasound scan, the uterus will have a heterogeneous pattern, without the focal well-defined wall.
+Both scanning techniques shows an enlarged uterus.
+On ultrasound scan, the uterus will have a heterogeneous and ill-defined pattern.